thoughtbot/ruby-science/book/solutions/replace_conditional_with_null_object.md

-# Replace conditional with Null Object
+# Replace Conditional with Null Object

 Every Ruby developer is familiar with `nil`, and Ruby on Rails comes with a full complement of tools to handle it: `nil?`, `present?`, `try`, and more.
 However,